Robert Citrone

 In 1990, Citrone was hired as a corporate-bond analyst at Fidelity Investments.
+At Fidelity, Citrone ran the Emerging Market Fixed Income and Currency Group, which he grew to over $7 billion in assets under management.
 He resigned from Fidelity in 1995 and joined Tiger Management.
+At Tiger, Citrone worked as a managing director and led global emerging market investments.
 In 1999, Citrone co-founded Discovery Capital Management.

-Personal life

 Citrone has four children with his wife, Cindy.
 He and Cindy are minority owners of the Pittsburgh Steelers.
 In 2016, Robert and Cindy were awarded the Dr. Freddie Fu Sports Leadership Award for giving back to their hometown.

+In September 2025, it was reported that Treasury Secretary Scott Bessent’s $20 billion Argentinian bailout would deliver a significant windfall to Citrone, an old friend of Bessent's.
+Bessent and Citrone had been colleagues while working for Soros Fund Management.